micro-os-plus/devices-qemu-aarch64-xpack/README.md

 #### Interrupt handlers

-Only the standard Cortex-A trap handlers are used.
+Only the standard AArch64 trap handlers are used.

 #### C++ Namespaces